RevoU-FSSE-4/milestone-1-vitoyanufan/README.md

 # Madagascar Safari and Marine Park

-1. This website introduce tourism potential using images and videos to exotic and beautiful Madagascar Safari and Marine Park.
+1. This website introduce tourism potential using interactive images to exotic and beautiful Madagascar Safari and Marine Park.

-2. Also completion of Module 2 Assignment, the main task were about web auto-deployment from git-hub repository to netlify.
-While also connecting to domain and DNS.
+2. Also completion of Project Milestone 1, the main task were about creating company profile page using HTML and CSS and make it responsive, also web auto-deployment from git-hub repository to netlify.
+In the end making documentation to the project.
 ![alt text](asset/assetReadMe/readMe-Cover.jpg)

     >Please checkout my assignment at: